Felt beads are easy and very inexpensive to make - you only need a few grams of merino wool top and some soapy water.

 Felt beads have a gentle fluffiness about them, but if you prefer a smoother finish, use a jumper shaver on them.

-You can make different shape beads
+You can make different shaped beads

 To make a long bead, roll the bead in one direction rather than round and round, when the bead is about half felted.